-With the end of summer closing in and mosquito season at it’s peak, you may be wondering why do mosquitoes bite some people and not others, and what to do to get rid of mosquitoes around your home.
+With the end of summer closing in, mosquito season is at it’s peak.
+You may wonder why mosquitoes bite some people and not others, and what to do to get rid of mosquitoes around your home.
 This post answers those questions and give you some tips for getting rid of mosquitoes.

 Maybe they’re born with it?

 As humans, we all give off certain natural scents.
-Now it is believed that these scents could be either naturally repelling mosquitoes or also attracting mosquitoes.
+These scents either naturally attract or repel mosquitoes.

 In many parts of the world, mosquitoes are active in large numbers as well as year round, and at the same time, humans have lived in those areas for centuries.
 Over time, certain groups of people could have built up resistance to being bitten by mosquitoes, allowing them to live comfortably in these highly populated areas.